Skip to content

 Maximum Q-equivalent demand implied by any unit of demand in any fare class.

-This cap is applied only on the creation of Q-equivalent demand that occurs
+This cap is applied only on the recording of Q-equivalent demand that occurs

 """